 Common in certain breeds such as the Saint Bernard, hind dewclaws are extra, nonfunctional digits located midway between a dog's paw and hock.
 Dogs with at least one copy of the T allele have about a 50% chance of having hind dewclaws.
 Note that other (currently unknown to science) mutations can also cause hind dewclaws, so some CC or TC dogs will have hind dewclaws.
+Likely normal-length tail (CC)

-Likely to have hind dew claws (CT)
+Likely to have hind dew claws (TT)